Soul And / Or Related Artists

 John Edwards

-He appeared once with Wilson Pickett and then did several dates in Chicago, where he met Curtis Mayfield in 1968.
+He appeared once with Wilson Pickett and then peformed several dates in Chicago, where he met Curtis Mayfield in 1968.

-Armstead produced other singles for Weis and Twin Stacks before Edwards moved to Bell in 1972.
+Armstead produced other singles for Weis and Twin Stacks before John relocated to the Bell imprint in 1972.

-Floyd Smith co-wrote and produced 'The Look on Your Face,' after which Edwards moved again to Aware, in 1973.
+Floyd Smith co-wrote and produced 'The Look on Your Face,' after which John moved again to Aware, in 1973.

-Smith produced his LP 'John Edwards', and 'Messing up a Good Thing' generated some attention.
+Floyd Smith produced his debut LP 'John Edwards', containing 'Messing up a Good Thing', which generated some attention.

-However, it was 'Careful Man' in 1974 that got Edwards his first and only hit as a single act, it reached number eight.
+However, it was 'Careful Man' in 1974 that got Edwards his first and only hit as a single act, which reached number eight.

-When Aware folded, Edwards did a few dates with The Spinners in 1973, but continued his solo career with Cotillion.
+When Aware folded, John performed a few dates with The Spinners in 1973, but continued his solo career with Cotillion.

-His 1976 LP 'Life Love and Living' contained some excellent deep soul tunes, particularly 'Baby, Hold on to Me,' but didn't get much attention.
+His 1976 LP 'Life Love and Living' contained some excellent deep soul tunes, including 'Baby, Hold on to Me'.

-1996 saw the UK release compilation 'Careful Man', that boasted several unreleased tracks including an excellent version of America's 'Tin Man'.
+1996 saw the U.K. release compilation 'Careful Man', which featured several unreleased tracks including an excellent version of the group America's 'Tin Man'.

 Recently, John suffered a stroke.
 He is recovering well and G.C.
 Cameron is standing in for him in the current Detroit Spinners line-up.
 Thanks to Byron Woods for this information.